CyrusVillaruz/1800_202230_BBY19/README.md

 ## General Info
 This browser based web application to help students study and do schoolwork more efficiently with the help of a pet raising system.
 * My name is Cyrus.
-This project seems to be very fun
+I'm excited for COMP1800 because working on group projects will help improve my (rather weak) teamwork skills.
 * Hello, I'm Trevor!
 I'm excited for COMP 1800 because creating a project will give me hands-on experience on what it's like to work in a team environment.
 * Hi my name is Benjamin.
 I'm excited to fail this course.